MarkPereverzov/MAIRU-Bot/README.md

 # DiscordBot

-MAIRU Economy - a simple discord bot for creating an economic server system.
+MAIRU Bot - advanced discord bot specially created for the MAIRU server.
+With it, you can configure the economic system, the aspect of moderation and auto-moderation.